Are you looking for an interesting challenge? Do you want to contribute to a worthwhile cause?

 SEO Specialist - urgent, short term project

 ABA is seeking the volunteer support of an SEO Specialist for our new Health Professionals website.
-This project will run until April 2020 and we expect 3 - 4 hours per week is required for this role.
+This project will be able to be undertaken in a flexible timeframe and is expected to be for approximately 1 month.
 This role is open to non-members.

 - Prior experience in SEO